 “Then I met with Dave Morrison in the District Attorney’s office in Martinez.
 He said an attorney, Eric Cordon, contacted him and said that he’d removed Leo from the hospital, that he wasn’t under guard so he ‘obviously’ wasn’t under arrest.
 Apparently Leo had called the attorney.
 With his hands bandaged he must have had someone at the nurses’ station dial the number for him.

 “I asked Dave Morrison if he was aware of the situation Leo got mixed up in at Las Lomas High School today.
-He said yes, and that Leo was now in custody at the County Jail on a no-bail warrant, and he will be arraigned on Monday.
+He said yes, and that Leo was now in custody at the County Jail on a no-bail no-release warrant, and he will be arraigned on Monday.
 Jeremy, I know that you’re wondering why we have to wait.
 It’s because the courts don’t work on the weekends.
 Then Dave Morrison said he’s going to ask that Leo continue to be held without bail because he’s a danger specifically to you, and is a danger to the general public as well.
 In addition, he’s a flight risk.”

 “That’s a good thing, then?”
 Jeremy asked.

 “Yes.
 It’s definitely satisfactory.
 Now, I looked up Eric Cordon.
 He typically represents gang members.
 He has a reputation for getting his clients out on bail, and having their bail reduced.
 Dave doesn’t think that’s going to work in this case.
 Leo was heard by the police who were called to your house yesterday, and by several witnesses today at Las Lomas High, that he was going to kill you.
 Add that to the fact that Leo broke into your house and assaulted you yesterday, and today he assaulted another kid at Las Lomas High.”

 “Did you talk to anyone about my mom being missing?”